 It has been shown in previous studies that lower carbohydrate intake is equal to greater weight loss 5.
 However, there was a 30g difference between the low carbohydrate groups with the lowest eating 30g per day whilst the higher diets had 60g and 104g per day.

-Apart from actually following the KD correctly and keeping your carbohydrates low, there are a number of other factors which can alter your weight loss results.
+Apart from actually following the Ketogenic Diet correctly and keeping your carbohydrates low, there are a number of other factors which can alter your weight loss results.

 Why Do Some People Lose More than Others?